kyma-project/kyma/docs/kyma/docs/037-gs-installation-overrides.md

         memory: "1Gi"
 ```

-If you want to override this value, for example to "2Gi", proceed as follows:
+To override this value, for example to "2Gi", proceed as follows:
-- Create a ConfigMap in `kyma-installer` namespace, labelled with: `installer:overrides` (or reuse an existing one)
+- Create a ConfigMap in the `kyma-installer` Namespace, labelled with: `installer:overrides` (or reuse an existing one).
 - Add an entry `test.acceptance.ui.requests.memory: 2Gi` to the map.

-Once the installation starts, Installer generates overrides based on the map entries and value of "2Gi" will be used instead of default "1Gi" from the chart `values.yaml` file.
+Once the installation starts, the Installer generates overrides based on the map entries.
+The system uses the value of "2Gi" instead of the default "1Gi" from the chart `values.yaml` file.

-For values that should be kept in Secrets, just define a Secret object instead of ConfigMap with the same key and value.
-Don't forget to label the Secret with `installer:overrides` and remember that values in Secrets must be base64-encoded.
+For overrides that the system should keep in Secrets, just define a Secret object instead of a ConfigMap with the same key and value.
+Don't forget to label the Secret with `installer:overrides`.
+Remember that values in Secrets must be base64-encoded.
+(TODO: same key and value, but base64...)

 #### Sub-chart overrides